 Dilute neem oil with water

-If you plan to make homemade insecticide, you’ll need pure neem oil such as Harris Neem Oil.
-This is unrefined and does not contain any additives making it suitable for use in an organic garden.
+If you plan to make homemade insecticide, you’ll need pure neem oil such as Harris Neem Oil from Amazon.
+This neem oil is cold-pressed, all-natural, and cosmetic grade.
+It does not contain any additives making it suitable for use in an organic garden.

 Grab a large bucket and fill it with a gallon of water.
 Mix one ounce of neem oil with the water until it dissolves.
 You can add an ounce of organic dish soap that is free from chemicals.

 The dish soap will help the neem oil to stick to the leaves and stay there longer so it can be effective.